basmallahhisham/Online-Marketplace-Management-System/README.md

 # Online-Market
-An Online Shopping Store System shows the available products for the shoppers to buy with a valid credit card.<br>
+An Online Shopping Store System shows the available products, added by the sellers, for the shoppers to buy with a valid credit card.<br>
 By Appling Data Structures Concepts.
 ### Main Functionalities
 - Login, Registration